MewX/mewx.github.io/_posts/2018-07-18-xposed-in-practice.md

 I am not posting or publishing any detailed communication protocol or API.
 As well, I will **NOT** release anything like `Transocks PC client`.

+BTW, the apk was encrypted by [Tencent apk protection](https://yaq.qq.com/) which was not easy to decompile or dump.
+Therefore, I used `hook`.

+BTW2, I found there's a PC client which simply uses a different client-side certificate, and they can make money by testing the certificate only.
+Thank Transocks for the service!